Rainier Valley, Seattle: Demographics

 It is among the most culturally and economically diverse neighborhoods in the Pacific Northwest.
 The neighborhood's population is 34,241, with Asians making up the largest group (with Filipinos the largest within the Asian population of the Valley).
 However, there remains a large African American population, as well as European Americans.
 Its zip code is 98118, which also includes the neighborhood directly east of Rainier Valley of Seward Park.
 Beacon Hill to the west is largely 98108.
 "Greater Rainier Valley" can be thought of as including the western slope of Lakewood/Seward Park, and the eastern rise of Beacon Hill.

 Rainier Valley's racial breakdown is 20.9% Caucasian, 32% African American, 34.1% Asian, 1% Native American, 1.6% Pacific Islander, 6.5% Mixed Race, and 3.4% from other races.
 Hispanic or Latino of any race were 7.2% of the population.
 11.1% of families and 13.9% of the population were below the poverty line.
-Nearly one quarter of the cities' African-American population resides in Rainier Valley.
+Nearly one quarter of Seattle's African-American population resides in Rainier Valley.